Try Starburst Enterprise with RPM #

 You can install and test the RPM with the following steps:

 - Install the package.

-- Add configuration files.
+- Optionally update configuration and catalog files.

 - Start the SEP server with the service script.